raimohanska/lonna/README.md

 - Atoms included for read-write state, similarly Bus for read-write streams.
 Rudimentary lens system included for decomposing state.
 - API consists of static methods instead of prototype methods.
 Is tree-shakable and easier to extend.

+Current prioritized goals:

+- Implement just enough operators for applying in real-life projects
+- Validate / improve API ergonomy based on the above
+- Decide on whether to make this an actual library
+- After that there will be technical debt to pay, to get to a reasonable level of quality

 TODO list of Bacon.js methods for first real-life use case:

 - `throttle`